Abhinav-231/LunaSense/README.md

 ## Team

 **Mohd.
-Kasim** — Team lead.
+Kazim** — Team lead.
 Handled overall project direction and built the main app UI — the dashboard, tab navigation and card layouts.
 Also wrote the blog article we published on Hashnode.

 **Abhinav Chauhan** — Built the app features — the color wheel picker, AC card controls, live temperature display, timer settings, and the API layer that connects the app to the ESP32.